Get Rates Near You!

 Remember the envelope method of saving and budgeting spending money?

-With this method, you take several envelopes with an expense or goal written on each one and add the cash to each envelope that you have budgeted for that expense or goal.
+With this method, you take several envelopes, each with an expense or goal written on it, and add the cash to each envelope that you have budgeted for that expense or goal.

 You can add or take away from the envelopes as you meet your goals or pay your bills.